publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schIV/ptA/m__us_usc_t20_s1454.md

             (A) provide teacher mentoring, team teaching, reduced class schedules and case loads, and intensive professional development;

-            (B) use standards or assessments for guiding beginning teachers that are consistent with challenging State student academic achievement and functional standards and with the requirements for professional development, as defined in [section 7801 of this title][/us/usc/t20/s7801]; and
+            (B) use standards or assessments for guiding beginning teachers that are consistent with challenging State academic achievement standards and with the requirements for professional development, as defined in [section 7801 of this title][/us/usc/t20/s7801]; and

             (C) encourage collaborative and consultative models of providing early intervention, special education, and related services.